16 Epic 2026 Festivals to Celebrate July in Vermont

 Read Next: 6 Outstanding Breweries in Burlington, Vermont

-Maple Roots Festival in Montpelier, July 26, 2025: This full-day festival at Morse Farm Maple Sugarworks celebrates live music, great food and drink, and family-friendly fun.
-The 2025 Maple Roots lineup includes DJ Logic, Freeway Clyde, Michael Louis-Smith, and more, along with food trucks and kids’ activities.
+Maple Roots Festival in Montpelier, July 25, 2026: This full-day festival at Morse Farm Maple Sugarworks celebrates live music, great food and drink, and family-friendly fun.
+The 2026 Maple Roots lineup includes the Vermont Jazz Ensemble, Lara Cwass, Michael-Louis Smith, and more, along with food trucks and kids’ activities.

-The weekend kicks off on Friday night with the Pointe Noir Cajun Band at 7 pm, followed by a full line-up of bands on Saturday that includes two contra dances and more bands in the evening.
+The weekend kicks off Friday night with the Pointe Noir Cajun Band at 7 pm, followed by a full line-up of bands on Saturday, including two contra dances and more bands in the evening.

 Cabot Arts is dedicated to presenting beautiful events and transformative arts experiences in Cabot and the surrounding communities.